Welcome to ExCL! We are excited to collaborate with users exploring emerging computing technologies.

 The exclusive access nodes allow privileged bare metal access to the entire compute node to the users.
 Bare metal provisioning offers users the flexibility of privileged access to the hardware resources while using a cloud-based environment.

-ExCL has been designed and is managed by researchers at the Future Technologies Group of Oak Ridge National Laboratory.
+ExCL has been designed and is managed by researchers at the Advanced Computing Research Section of Oak Ridge National Laboratory.
 Users of the system can work together with these experts to increase their productivity.

 Contact us for more information about the system and if you are interested in becoming a user or to sign up for our periodic newsletter.